Princess Helen of Waldeck and Pyrmont: Personality and social work

-According to the memoirs of Helen's daughter, Princess Alice of Albany, Helen was very intelligent, had a strong sense of duty, and a genuine love of welfare work.
-Queen Victoria, initially worried that Helen might turn out to be a stereotypically remote German Princess, remarked in a letter to her eldest daughter, German Crown Princess Victoria, that she was pleased Helen liked 'to go among the people.'
-The Queen soon came to regard her young daughter-in-law with great respect and affection, notwithstanding her initial concerns upon hearing from the match-making Vicky that Helen was an "intellectual", being unusually well-educated for a princess.
+According to the memoirs of Helen's daughter, Princess Alice, Helen was very intelligent, had a strong sense of duty, and a genuine love of welfare work.
+Queen Victoria, initially worried that Helen might turn out to be a stereotypically remote German princess, remarked in a letter to her eldest daughter, German Crown Princess Victoria, that she was pleased Helen liked "to go among the people".
+The Queen soon came to regard her young daughter-in-law with great respect and affection, notwithstanding her initial concerns upon hearing from the match-making Vicky that Helen was an 'intellectual', being unusually well-educated for a princess.
 Before her marriage, Helen's father had made her superintendent of the infant schools in his principality, and in this position the Princess had devised the pupils' educational curriculum.
-Helen particularly enjoyed solving mathematical problems and reading philosophy: during their tragically brief marriage, Prince Leopold proudly introduced his wife to the circle of academics he'd befriended at Oxford University.
+Helen particularly enjoyed solving mathematical problems and reading philosophy: during their tragically brief marriage, Prince Leopold proudly introduced his wife to the circle of academics he had befriended at Oxford University.
 Helen maintained these friendships for the rest of her life.

 In 1894, Helen was one of the founders of the Deptford Fund, which instigated many projects to help the local community in Deptford.
-In 1899 Helen opened the Albany Institute.
+In 1899, Helen opened the Albany Institute.
 This later expanded into a combined community/performance centre with the theatre venue known as the Albany Empire.
 A centre of 1970s anti-fascist activity and Rock Against Racism, the Empire and Institute buildings were destroyed in an arson attack in 1978.
-A new Albany Theatre was opened by the Princess of Wales in 1982.
+A new Albany Theatre was opened by Diana, Princess of Wales in 1982.

 Helen was also involved in several hospital charities and with those dedicated to ending human trafficking.
-During World War I, she organised much of her charity work along with that of her sister-in-law Princess Beatrice and husband's niece Princess Marie-Louise to avoid the not-uncommon problem of conflicting (and sometimes misguided) royal war-work projects.
+During World War I, she organised much of her charity work along with that of her sister-in-law Princess Beatrice and niece Princess Marie Louise to avoid the not-uncommon problem of conflicting (and sometimes misguided) royal war-work projects.

 Later life

 After Leopold's death, Helen and her two children, Alice and Charles Edward, continued to reside at Claremont House.
 After the death of her nephew, the Hereditary Prince of Saxe-Coburg and Gotha in 1899, Helen's sixteen-year-old son was selected as the new heir to the German duchy, and was parted from his mother and sister in order to take up residence there.
 When the First World War broke out 14 years later, Charles Edward found himself fighting in the German Army.
 As a result, he was stripped of his British titles by an act of Parliament in 1917.
-By contrast, her daughter Alice remained in England and by marriage to Prince Alexander of Teck in 1904 became a sister-in-law of Queen Mary, consort of King George V.
+By contrast, Helen's daughter Alice remained in England and by marriage to Prince Alexander of Teck in 1904 became a sister-in-law of Queen Mary.